kulwantyadav101/Team3-HackTheMachine/README.md

 ### Eslint setup

 Please install [Eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension for VS Code.
-A .eslintrc is already provided in the project repo so just add the following settings to your settings.json file in VS Code.
+A .eslintrc is already provided in the project repo so just add the following settings to your settings.json file() in VS Code.
+You can fin the settings.json file here -
+On Windows/Linux - File > Preferences > Settings
+On macOS - Code > Preferences > Settings

 ```
 // These are all my auto-save configs